Luke Bolton: Club career

+Manchester City

 Born in Stockport, Bolton played in the 2018–19 EFL Trophy for Manchester City U21 against Barnsley and Rochdale, and was named in Manchester City's Champions League squad.
 He was an unused substitute for City's EFL Cup semi-final second leg against Burton Albion on 23 January 2019, and the following day joined League One club Wycombe Wanderers on loan until the end of the season.
 He made his Football League debut on 26 January as a second-half substitute in a 1–0 home win against Plymouth Argyle.

 Bolton joined Luton Town on loan for the 2019–20 season.
 He was then loaned to Scottish Premiership club Dundee United for the 2020–21 season.
 Bolton's first senior goal came during his spell in Scotland, scoring a last-minute equaliser in a 1–1 draw with Hibernian on 19 December.

+Salford City

 Bolton signed permanently for EFL League Two team Salford City in January 2022, signing a contract until June 2024.
 He explained his reason to sign for Salford was to play men's football consistently.
 He made his debut for the club on 8 February as an 80th minute substitute in a league match against Sutton United.

+Wrexham

+On 1 February 2024, Bolton joined League Two rivals Wrexham on a two-and-a-half-year deal for an undisclosed fee.

+Mansfield Town

+On 19 July 2025, Bolton joined League One side Mansfield Town on a two-year deal.